 Keeping the eyes uplifted during meditation helps you stay more alert.
 It also attunes you to higher states of consciousness.
 When we achieve the superconscious state, we are guided by intuition and heightened metal clarity.
 While the conscious mind is limited by its analytical nature, the superconscious level is unitive and sees all things as part of the whole.
 At this level, we are in flow and more is possible from us.

 Swami Kriyananda wrote in The Art and Science of Raja Yoga, “The position of the eyes suggests the general portion of the brain in which the consciousness is centered.
 In particular, when the mind slips toward subconsciousness and the energy becomes centered in the lower brain, the eyes tend to look downward; when one is involved in the world, or otherwise active on the conscious level, the energy becomes centered more in the mid-brain, and the eyes tend more naturally to look straight ahead; and when one enters a state of superconsciousness, the eyes are drawn automatically to gaze upward.”

-You may experience times where sleepiness is a recurring problem.
+You may experience times where feeling sleepy during meditation is a recurring problem.
 If this is the case, don’t worry about it; it’s usually just a phase.
 Meditating with energy and calm intensity — plus a positive attitude — is the key to breaking through.